 With the aim of obtaining complete and accurate information on the real financial standing of the credit institution and an adequate assessment of its accepted risks, there are plans to legislatively establish the authority of representatives of the Bank of Russia and the Deposit Insurance Agency to allow for the analysis of the standing of financial institutions participating in the banking group (holding company) to which they belong, along with the analysis of the financial standing of the credit institution.
-The Bank of Russia also plans to amend the legislation in terms of increasing responsibility for managers, board of directors (supervisory board) members, and owners of credit institutions to ensure good and balanced business practice, as well as the reliability of information published and submitted to the controlling and supervisory bodies.
-In order to protect the rights of borrowers while maintaining the balance of creditor interests, the Bank of Russia will continue to work with the banking community to analyse the application of the legislation on consumer loans and, if necessary, develop proposals to improve regulation in this field, including debt recovery work.
+The Bank of Russia also plans to amend the legislation in terms of increasing re-

 In the context of dynamic development in the banking business and an expanding range of banking services, the role of effective supervision as an important element in ensuring financial stability increases.
 This in turn will boost the importance of both components of banking supervision: the off-site supervision and on-site inspection of credit institutions.
-The importance of supervision increases, while the Bank of Russia implements its tasks as a megaregulator.
+The importance of supervision increases, while the Bank of Russia implements its tasks as a mega-regulator.